-- Connect parks and open spaces with other green/pedestrian infrastructure, including green streets and greenways, and existing and planned trail corridors. - Consider opportunistic and strategic land acquisition for future parks development, potentially including locations that serve future residential development, and evaluate site design requirements to potentially incorporate the provision of publicly-accessible open space. - Encourage and participate in a site planning process to develop a Centennial Trail trailhead, parking and trailside café (or similar trail-serving amenity) at the Bosch lot, which is currently owned by the Parks Department.
+- Connect parks and open spaces with other green/pedestrian infrastructure, including green streets and greenways, and existing and planned trail corridors. - Consider opportunistic and strategic land acquisition for future parks development, potentially including locations that serve future residential development, and evaluate site design requirements to potentially incorporate the provision of publicly-accessible open space. - Encourage and participate in a site planning process to develop a Centennial Trail trailhead, parking and trailside café at the Bosch lot, which is currently owned by the Parks Department.